dbielik236/chess/README.md

 # chess
-A classic game of chess showcasing object-oriented programming with Ruby
+A command line game of chess showcasing object-oriented programming with Ruby.